 Working on government contracts may be very different from commercial contracts, so it is usually essential for professionals in government contract jobs to have the proper professional training.
 Industry certification from the National Contract Management Association (NCMA) or National Association of Government Contractors (NAGC) can demonstrate a proven level of expertise and an in-depth understanding of the specifics of government contracts.

-The master certificate program consists of three certificate courses: Essentials of Government Contract Management, Mastering Business Skills and Advanced Contract Management.
+The certificate program consists of four certificate courses: Essentials of Government Contract Management, Essentials of Commercial Contract Management, Advanced Contract Management and Effective Contracting Skills.
 Upon completion of the multi-course series, graduates can be prepared to sit for the CFCM, CPCM and/or CGC certification exams, and they can be prepared to take on a variety of government contract jobs.